 PX La Cilla; Palo Cortado Obispo Gascon, all really fine wines.

-Then there is the new (and first) sparkling wine from Cadiz: Beta Brut.
+Then there is the new (and first) sparkling wine from Cadiz: Beta Brut, and various table wines.

 Address: C/ Luis de Eguilaz, 11, 11540 Sanlucar de Barrameda, Cadiz